RyanCode5000/Statistic-functions/README.md

 ### Basic_stat_functions.py
   Function to provide basic statistical data.
 Takes a list of numbers as input and returns the mean, median, mode, variance and standard deviation all rounded to 1 decimal.

+### vector_multiplication.py
+  Simple function to calculate the dot product of two vectors.